sagemath/trac_to_gh/Issue 1514.md

 # Issue 1514: fix breakage and lameness in foo? and foo?? especially in the notebook.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1514

 Original creator: was